joshganote/jQuery-Salary-Calculator/README.md

 # jQuery Salary Calculator

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md

-## Description // after reading instructions write in the description in your own words
-Your project description goes here.
-What problem did you solve?
-How did you solve it?

 ### Purpose
-The purpose of my repo is to demonstrate the benefit of running an application recording multiple employee salaries, while adding up those salaries to visually display monthly cost.
+The purpose of my repo is to demonstrate the benefit of running an application to record multiple employee salaries, visually adding those salaries together, and displaying total monthly employee cost.
+You could use this application to justify adding more employees, down size, or keep as is.

+In order to perform this application, I will be using JavaScript and jQuery.

+### General Outline

+My application will provide input fields to store employees first name, last name, ID number, job title, and annual salary.
+Once all fields have been filled out, a 'Submit' button will collect the information, use that information to calculate monthly cost, output that information before you on the screen, and reset the input fields.
+If the total monthly cost exceeds $20,000, your the total monthly cost will have a red background.

 I hope you find this helpful.

-In order to this, I will be using JavaScript and jQuery.

-### Outline

-This application will provide input fields to collect employee first name, last name, ID number, job title, and annual salary

-Additional README details can be found [here](https://github.com/PrimeAcademy/github-finalization-assignment).